-What does Nairobi Women’s Hospital (NWH) have in common with Wells Fargo and Microsoft in the United States?
-Proof that when you run a business like an unregulated sales team, you are brewing a recipe for disaster.
+To begin with, what does Nairobi Women’s Hospital (NWH) have in common with Wells Fargo and Microsoft in the United States?
+Proof that when you run a business like a sales team, you are brewing a recipe for disaster.

-This is reminiscent of the Wells Fargo scandal.
-For five years until 2016, the American 160-plus year old bank fraudulently opened two million accounts through ‘cross-selling’ to its existing customers.
-And why?
-To meet impossible sales targets, intended to purposely inflate the bank’s share value and therefore, executive bonuses!
-And all this happened with the blessings of the board and executive.
-Those who didn’t ‘shape up’ were ‘shipped out’.
-In November 2016, we wrote here about it saying, “Because all the greedy bank wanted was accounts, irrespective of where they came from, the salespeople went into survival mode.
+Interestingly, all this happened with the blessings of the board and executive.
+In fact, those who didn’t ‘shape up’ were ‘shipped out’.
+In November 2016, we wrote here about the scandal saying, “Because all the greedy bank wanted was accounts, irrespective of where they came from, the salespeople went into survival mode.
 Forging customer signatures, they proceeded to open two million accounts and put them down as ‘cross-sells’.”

 So what was the problem?
 “Steve Ballmer was regarded more as a salesman and cheerleader than a visionary.
 Microsoft’s employee base never really bought into Ballmer and whatever vision he had for the business; like many salespeople, he was seen as a bit too short-sighted.”